cephalization/zipBraT2/README.md

 ## What the heck is it?
 It is a shell backup script written for bash on linux.
 Tested on CentOS and RedHat.

+DISCLAIMER: I AM NOT RESPONSIBLE FOR LOSS OF DATA --- USE AT YOUR OWN RISK

 Mostly meant to backup a Drupal Webserver and its nested websites but it is versatile and configurable for other use cases.

 __Features:__